 To learn more about hydrogen systems analysis, visit Energy Analysis and Tools.

-The following technical papers, journal articles, presentations, and workshop proceedings provide more information about NREL's hydrogen and fuel cell system analysis activities and findings.
+The following technical papers, journal articles, presentations, workshop proceedings, and webinar recordings provide more information about NREL's hydrogen and fuel cell system analysis activities and findings.

 Blending Hydrogen into Natural Gas Pipeline Networks: A Review of Key Issues.
 Marc Melaina, Olga Antonia, and Michael Penev.
 (March 2013)